arvkay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1-who_am_i - A shell script which displays the username 2-groups - A shell script that prints all the groups the user is part of 3-new_owner - A shell script that changes the owner of file hello to user "betty"
+1-who_am_i - A shell script which displays the username 2-groups - A shell script that prints all the groups the user is part of 3-new_owner - A shell script that changes the owner of file hello to user "betty" 4-empty - A shell script that creates a new empty file named hello